thomasgtaylor/how.wtf/content/post/2023-02-27-difference-between-init-and-new-in-python.md

 ---
-title: Difference between init and new in Python
-date: 2023-02-27T00:05:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-27 00:05:00-04:00
 description: __init__ vs. __new__ methods in Python and when to use them
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Difference between init and new in Python
 ---

 `__init__` and `__new__` are dunder methods invoked during the creation of an object instance.